bjorn-nah/karma/README.md

 # Tales of the Unemployed
-Tales of the Unemployed - game for Nintendo Pc Engine - Entry for Global Game Jam 2016
+Tales of the Unemployed - game for Pc Engine - Entry for Global Game Jam 2016

 An emulator or a flashcard is required to play.
 Tested on: